JanneMattila/www/docs/_posts/2024/09/2024-09-09-acr-artifact-cache.markdown

 [Docker Hub rate limit](https://docs.docker.com/docker-hub/download-rate-limit/)

 So, what does this mean in practice?
-When you build your image or deploy your applications you might get errors due to throttling from Docker Hub.
+When you build your own images which use base images from Docker Hub or when you  deploy apps using images available from Docker Hub, then you might get throttled.

 Here are examples that you might see in your deployments: